How Much Is a French Bulldog? 2026 Price Guide by Color, Breeder & Quality

 • A French Bulldog described as “show quality” meets the breed standard closely.
 Standards include things like bat-shaped ears, compact size, a flat face, and even a special gait.
 These dogs are bred mainly for dog shows and competitions, so breeders select them for structure, color, and temperament.

-• Show quality French Bulldogs can cost between $5,000 and $8,000 or more.
+• Show-quality French Bulldogs can cost between $5,000 and $8,000 or more.
 In contrast, “pet quality” Frenchies may not meet all breed standards but are still healthy and make good companions.
 Their price is often lower, ranging from $2,000 to $4,000 based on their bloodline and health.
 Choosing show quality is more expensive because the dog might be used for breeding or entering competitions.
 Pet quality focuses on personality and health for families and owners who don’t plan to show their dog.

 Registration and Certification Costs